grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 ## API Token as an environment variable

 You can also authenticate with your k6 Cloud API authentication token via environment variables.
-Make sure the `K6_CLOUD_TOKEN` has been set to your k6 Cloud API authentication token, and k6 will pick it up when executing.
+Make sure the `K6_CLOUD_TOKEN` has been set to your k6 Cloud API authentication token, and k6 will pick it up when running.

 ## Authentication with a config file